 Instant Pot Cooking Instructions

-- Turn the IP setting on the high sauté setting.
+- Turn the IP setting on to the high sauté setting.
 Follow the recipe instructions 1-7.

 - Add water and cancel the sauté setting and select pressure cook on high for 8 minutes.